rabihkodeih/bootstrap-transfer/README.md

 Localization:

-If needed, you specify the labels for the widget.
+If needed, specify the labels for the widget.
 In this example the labels are set to spanish:

     $.fn.bootstrapTransfer.locale = {
 	    available_title: 'Disponible',